Get ready to soak up more bar articles, imbibable stories and cocktailing content, brought to by Miller Lite. For more of our Bar stories click here!

 1601 W. Wells St., (414) 933-1601

-Considering Sobelman's at Marquette closes at 10 p.m.
-Mondays through Saturdays, it's not much for late-night nightlife.
-But at any other point of the day, when it comes to grabbing good food and a beer, the new Sobelman's certainly draws a major crowd.
+Considering Sobelman's at Marquette closes at 10 p.m. most nights, it's not much for late-night nightlife.
+But at any other point of the day, when it comes to grabbing good food, good beer and good Golden Eagles action, the new Sobelman's certainly draws a major crowd.

 746 N. James Lovell St., (414) 276-9610

-The Harp & Sham fits the bill for those looking for a comfy neighborhood dive on the far western side of the Marquette campus.
-However, for those looking for a dive on the complete other side of the Marquette bubble, there's the former Jim's Time Out, a longtime Downtown staple.
-Next time you're trotting over from the campus to the BMO Harris Bradley Center for a home game, maybe take a mild detour over to James Lovell Street for a drink or two or five at this cozy little spot.
+With the Harp & Sham no longer with us, for those looking for a dive in or around the Marquette bubble, there's the former Jim's Time Out, a longtime Downtown staple and revamped cocktail spot.
+Next time you're trotting over from the campus to Fiserv Forum for a home game or from dinner on one of the Downtown main drags, take a mild detour over to James Lovell Street for a drink or two or five at this cozy little spot.